Ridowan-sajid/Asp.Net-Note/README.md

        </table>

 **@model IEnumerable<Ecommerce.ECM.Customer> this line is for to collect all the data from CustomerList view which is sent through "return View(customerLi);".
-So why we are doing it because we didn't do that earlier.
-We did it because before we got only one object but this time we are a getting a list.**
+So why we are doing it because we may pass any types of Model we want but in this time we only want Customer model.
+Except Customer others model won't gonna be accepted**

 * Ecommerce = Project name
 * ECM = folder name where we created connection with db